Species Lists (create drop-down lists)

 Nine maps were created for winter barley, one for each of 3 climate factors and one for each of the soil factors, one combined climate factors map, one combine soil factors map, and a map for all of the factors combined.
 This allows for each factor to be examined and addressed to improve suitability through management.
 Small images of maps are provided below, with larger maps linked by clicking.

-All Factors Combined
+All Soil Factors (most limiting)

 Oat